S

 Where to Find the Sandhill Crane

 Because Sandhill Cranes are so large, they are easy to find.
 You can spot them throughout North America if you go to the right spot.
-They are pretty populous, though some isolated populations in Cuba are endangered.
+They are pretty populous, though the Cuban population of Sandhill Cranes is classified as endangered.

 During the summer, they spend a lot of time in marshes and bogs across the southeastern United States.
 In winter, they form very big flocks and travel to places like Texas and New Mexico.